gazebosim/sdf_tutorials/pose_frame_semantics/tutorial.md

 The 1.5 specification also adds `<frame>` elements which can define named coordinate frames in addition to the existing link and joint frames in the model.

-This document is a work in progress to define the semantics of the pose frame attribute.

 ### Element naming rules in sdf 1.4